 CAP: With the right smartphone, backlighting, framing and editing, anyone can create engaging video content for social media.

-In order to leverage video in an effective way, you need to have the foundations in place; an admissions platform that will enable you to share content with prospects in a systematic way.
-To find out how you can build a school branded admissions portal that’ll allow you to offer a better experience for candidates and strengthen your institutional brand through video, request a FULL FABRIC demo today.
+In order to leverage video in an effective way, you need to have the foundations in place; an admissions platform that will enable you to share personalised content at each and every step of the admissions journey.